Man charged in US for leaking secret documents about Israeli attack on Iran

 The New York Times reported that Rahman was employed by the Central Intelligence Agency (CIA).
 A CIA spokesperson declined to comment to Al Jazeera.

+News of the arrest of Rahman comes a day after a Pentagon leaker, Jack Teixeira, was sentenced in Boston to 15 years in prison for ‘significant’ violations of the Espionage Act.

-The leaked documents were prepared by the National Geospatial-Intelligence Agency (NGIA), which analyses images and information collected by US spy satellites, the newspaper reported.
+The leaked documents were prepared by the National Geospatial-Intelligence Agency (NGA), which analyses images and information collected by US spy satellites, the newspaper reported.

-The NGIA conducts work in support of secret US military operations.
+The NGA conducts work in support of secret US military operations.

 The documents appeared last month on a channel of the Telegram messaging app.
 The documents noted that Israel was still moving military assets in place to conduct a military strike in response to Iran’s blistering ballistic missile attack on October 1.